 - If you are used to sleeping on your back, tuck a firm pillow under your knees to maintain the natural curve of your lower back and to support the spine.
-The natural curve of your neck and the alignment of your shoulders, neck, and head should be supported by the pillow under your head.
+The natural curve of your neck and the

 - If you prefer sleeping on your stomach to any other style, the spine can be kept at a better alignment by placing a flat pillow under the stomach and the pelvic area.
 Use a flat pillow to support your head or do not use one at all if you are sleeping on your stomach.

 - For those who like to sleep on their sides, a firm pillow between the knees is a good idea just so your upper leg doesn’t move your spine out of alignment.
 This way, the stress on the spine is reduced, too.
 Also, pull your bent knees slightly toward the chest.

 - If you are already suffering from back pain, fill the gaps between your body and the bed while lying down by inserting small pillows in the gaps.

 - When you turn to a different position in bed, move the entire body as one unit and not turn or twist from the hips.2